 Fast Foot Press is a small, independent publishing and design house based in Lancaster in the North of England.
 We research, design and publish a range of unique printed publications that are indicative of our passion for the interesting, obscure and beautiful.
 Our aim is to produce items of value, interest and beauty: to devise printed works that fascinate and inspire.

-In November 2014 we released are most recent publication.
+In November 2014 we released our most recent publication.
 A Lancaster Ephemera: Printed Relics from a City of Relics, which looks at Lancaster’s economic and political history through a series of printed ephemeral items originating from the mid 1600s to the present.
 Each provides a glimpse into the past; snatches of the lives of the people and the events of the city.
 This book is about the history of a place and the development of an infectious love of ephemera—a contagion that this work seeks to impart to others.

 Copies May Be HadCopies May be Had is a collection of cartes-de-visites.
 These photographer’s trade cards not only have intriguing portraits from the mid-1800s, but the reverse reveals wonderul photographer’s advertisements, each with their own unique design and typographic approach.

 This publication rediscovers the events of a once infamous murder of 1826, commemorated in the words of a ballad.
 Drawing on the original ballad song sheet and other historical documents, it presents the key aspects of the murder and trial, as well as considering the role of broadside ballads in society and the value of these intriguing ephemeral remnants.

 Sum of the Parts

 This publication is a study of how letterforms, found on the buildings and memorials of the city of Lancaster, can be manipulated and changed to create new forms as the designs are translated from stone to paper.